-Overview Learning need Peace officers must know the nuances of the written law to cor the law. rectly interpret Learning objectives The chart below identifies the student learning objectives for the nis section.
-After completing study of this section, the student will be able to Objective ID • differentiate between the letter of the law and the spirit of the law 5.02.1 • differentiate between criminal and civil law 5.02.3 In this section This section focuses on the important distinctions in the law.
-Refer to the chart below for specific topics. Торіс See Page Letter of the law vs. spirit of the law 1-6
+Peace officers must know the nuances of the written law to correctly interpret the law.

+The chart below identifies the student learning objectives for this section.

+After completing study of this section, the student will be able to Objective ID • differentiate between the letter of the law and the spirit of the law 5.02.1 differentiate between criminal and civil law 5.02.3

+This section focuses on the important distinctions in the law.
+Refer to the chart below for specific topics.

+Topic See Page

+Letter of the law vs. spirit of the law 1-6

-Criminal and civil law
+Criminal and civil law 1-8